Aporbo/NsuBud-s/README.md

 # NsuBud-s .
-A social media site for North South University Students
+A social media platform for North South University Students